jsterner30/startup/README.md

 That completes our original design, but we also want to handle small screen sizes.
 To do this, we add some media queries that drop the header and footer if the viewport gets too short, and orients the main sections as rows if it gets too narrow.

-To support the narrow screen (portrait mode), we include a media query that detects when we are in portrait orientation and sets the flex-direction of the main element to be column instead of row.
+To support the narrow screen (portrait mode), we include a query that detects when we are in portrait orientation and sets the flex-direction of the main element to be column instead of row.
 This causes the children to be stacked on top of each other instead of side by side.

 To handle making our header and footer disappear when the screen is to short to display them, we use a media query that triggers when our viewport height has a maximum value of 700 pixels.
 When that is true we change the display property for both the header and the footer to none so that they will be hidden.
 When that happens the main element becomes the only child and since it has a flex value of 1, it takes over everything.